Helping you grow closer to God

 He is not trying to sign you up to be some rigid Christian, He’s not trying to sign you up to become some religious fanatic.
 He wants to be your personal Shepherd.

-And what I thought I would do to close our time is I want to tell you what you could expect of Jesus if, before you walk out these doors you said, You know something?
+I want to tell you what you could expect of Jesus if, before you walk out these doors you said, You know something?
 Everybody trusts something or someone.

 I have got a family of origin, I was educated here, I have basically thought about life here, I’ve trusted a lot of people what they have said.
 When I look at the evidence, I think the smartest, wisest thing to do, since He is the only one who has come back from the dead, He is the central figure of history – I think the smartest thing to do is allow Him to be my Shepherd.
 I am going to ask Him to forgive me, come into my life, and be my Shepherd, and then I am going to start following Him.